IlgeeHong/Adaptive-Preference-Scaling/README.md

 ## 1. Robotic Control

-Our implementation of robotic control tasks is based on the following frameworks:
+Our implementations of robotic control tasks are based on the following frameworks:

 - [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3)